csc-training/openmp-offload/docs/05-reductions-persistent.md

     - Fortran: `!$omp declare target [clauses]`

-# Porting and managed memory
+# Porting and unified memory

-TODO: check the code

 <div class="column">
 - Porting a code with complicated data structures can be challenging